redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-Update: 9/20/2025...
-There was a problem with the addon's sharing that caused it to throw an error.
-There was also a problem with the spamfilter blocking too much.
-I fixed all known issues and improved the database.
-I still have a few detection methods that need to be added.

-Update: 9/17/2025...
-I'm working on addressing the Patch 1.8/Ambershire/Hardcore issues.
-I also have a long list of phrases that are getting through the addon's filters and I'm trying to find ways to detect them and/or add them to the database.
-It will take several hours(possibly until tomorrow, my sister is having surgery today).
-I'll update again when I am finished.

 I made this addon because I hate chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.

 PS: To people who might be interested in this addon.
 This isn't simply a group finder that searches world chat for groups.
 This is a massive chat filtering tool.
 It identifies four types of messages - Group messages, guild messages, trades messages, and Chat messages; And allows you to show/hide them individually(with a sortable chatlog window).